Elephants are the largest living land mammals on the planet, that habitat sub-Sharan Africa, South Asia, and Southeast Asia.

 The African bull elephant can grow as large as 13 feet (4 meters) tall, weigh between 4,000-7,500 kg and can have tusks as long as 6.5 feet (2 meters) in length weighing 100 pounds each (45 kg).

-2. Elephants have the largest brain in all of the animal kingdom, and are smart too.
+2. Elephants have the largest brain in all of the animal kingdom.

 Their brains can weigh up to a whopping 5.4kg.
 Size doesn’t necessarily equate directly to intelligence, however evidence suggests that elephants are some of the most intelligent, social and empathic animals on the planet.1